Lares Trek FAQs

 How difficult is the Lares Trek?

-The Lares Trek to Machu Picchu is considered a moderate hike.
-It’s not a technical hike but the altitude may affect some individuals.
-We recommend purchasing a wooden walking stick while in Cusco as it will help with your balance and reduce the load on your knees.
-We ask that you not use a metal tipped walking stick as it can harm the fragile environment along the trail.
+The Lares Trek is classified as a moderate hike.
+While it does not involve technical climbing, the altitude can present challenges for some hikers.
+We highly recommend investing in a wooden walking stick while in Cusco; it aids balance and minimizes stress on your knees.
+Please avoid using metal-tipped walking sticks, as they can cause harm to the delicate ecosystems along the trail.

 Is altitude sickness common?
 And how high is the Lares Trek?